What is NU-METAL?

 While the genre has faced criticism over the years for its use of rapping, simplistic song structures, and angst-filled lyrics, its impact on the world of heavy music cannot be denied.
 These bands broke down barriers between genres and brought a fresh energy to the heavy music scene in the late 1990s and early 2000s.

-These of course are not the only bands to come out of the genre, with notable mentions to groups such as DISTURBED and RAGE AGAINST THE MACHINE, who surpassed the genre as a whole.
-Nu-metal unleashed a massive collective of heavy bands upon the world during it’s reign, many of whom continue to deliver crushing, new music.
+These of course are not the only notable bands to come out of the scene, with mentions going out to groups such as DISTURBED and RAGE AGAINST THE MACHINE, who carved out their own significant sounds within the genre.

 Today, many of the bands on this list continue to tour and release new material, while others have disbanded or evolved their sound.
-Nu-metal may no longer be at the forefront of the heavy music scene, but its influence can be heard in the music of many contemporary bands.
+It may no longer be at the forefront of the heavy music scene, but the genre’s influence can be heard in the music of many contemporary bands.